 You don’t need a wine cellar to store wine effectively, but you should try to mimic the conditions of an old-fashioned grotto.
 In the days before refrigeration, wine was stored underground to keep it cool and reduce temperature fluctuations.
 Because the temperature just below the earth’s surface stays at a steady 53 to 57 degrees year round, it’s the perfect place to keep wine cool for long-term storage.
 Wine lasts for a longer period when kept at 55 degrees — compare that to today’s standard room temperature of 68 to 72 degrees, and you can see why a cellar is appealing.

 If you don’t have an underground cave or even a regular basement, you can easily store your wine bottles in a dedicated wine refrigerator.
-A good wine cooler will allow you total control over the temperature, so you can adjust it to the perfect temperature for serving when you’re ready to finally open up your collection for drinking (See How to Choose the Right Wine Cooler Temperature for Every Type of Wine).
+A good wine cooler will allow you total control over the temperature, so you can adjust it to the perfect temperature for serving when you’re ready to finally open up your collection for drinking.

 Pro Tip: Your standard refrigerator is designed for food storage and is typically kept at 38 degrees — too cold for wine.
 While this won’t hurt your wine at all, you’ll need to warm it up before drinking so you can get the flu impact of its delicate flavors.